ericpark/airbyte/airbyte-integrations/connectors/source-open-meteo/README.md

 * Implement better error handling for over capacity runs.
 * Implement incremental date range fetch (start date - end date) and refactor into incremental classes
 * Could add unit to data values as a separate column.
-* Implement dynamic schema for new values (or implement remaining in json)
+* Implement dynamic schema for new values
 * Implement api-key for enterprise (if requested)
 * Add logic to make daily or hourly optional rather than have at least one field for each.